alexjungaalto/MachineLearningCoaching/README.md

 Redesigned the machine learning curriculum with a focus on interactivity and accessibility using tools like [JupyterHub](https://jupyter.org).

 ### 2. Executive Education
 Delivered tailored AI training programs for Aalto Executive Education.

 ### 3. Human-Centered ML Summer School
 Developed an interdisciplinary program addressing societal impacts of machine learning.

+### 4. Online Courses for Finnish University Network (FiTech.io)
+Developed the 2-credit courses "Machine Learning with Python" and "Deep Learning with Python" which have been among the most popular courses offered via fitech.io

-### 4. Publications
+### 5. Publications
 - Authored the textbook [*Machine Learning: The Basics*](https://link.springer.com/book/10.1007/978-981-16-8193-6).
 - Developed a [Machine Learning Dictionary](https://aaltodictionaryofml.github.io/ADictML.pdf).